Do you have only 3 days in Mexico City and are you unsure where to start exploring?

 The National Museum of Anthropology is by far the most impressive in the country.
 History buffs will be in awe of the archeological and anthropological artifacts on display here.
 Highlights of the museum are the Stone of the Sun or Aztec Calendar, Pakal’s tomb, a mask of the Zapotec Bat God, and the Aztec Xochiplilli statue.

-The National Museum of Anthropology is open Tuesday to Saturday from 10:00 am to 5:00 pm.
-Admission is 80 pesos ($4 USD).
+The National Museum of Anthropology is open Tuesday to Saturday.
 For guided visits, click here.

 Any trip to Mexico City would not be complete without a visit to Teotihuacan.
 The fabulous Pyramid of the Sun is the largest on the site and has to be seen to be believed.
 It will take you approximately three hours to explore the site properly.
 Unlike other archeological sites in the country, you will be allowed to climb some of the pyramids such as the Temple of the Moon.
 There is also a museum on the grounds that is worth a visit.